-Currently, an RHD-specific response plan has not been developed by the USDA, but the department does maintain a map of affected counties across the United States that tracks the current outbreak.
-The Game Commission is unaware of any formal response plans for RHD that have been developed by other state agriculture or wildlife agencies.
+Currently, an RHD-specific management plan has not been developed by the USDA, but the department does maintain a map of affected counties across the United States that tracks the current outbreak.
+The Maryland Department of Natural Resources published a plan in late 2021 but the Game Commission is unaware of similar developments in other state agriculture or wildlife agencies.
 However, various wild population management techniques have been pursued in response to the current RHDV2 outbreak.
 State wildlife management agencies have been working closely with their wildlife viewing and hunting communities to encourage the reporting of diseased rabbits and the proper removal of harvests from the landscape to mitigate the spread of disease.
 The California Department of Fish and Wildlife, in collaboration with federal authorities, has vaccinated select subpopulations of riparian brush rabbits due to their endangered status.
-While no RHD vaccines are licensed for use in the United States, the USDA has issued Emergency Use Authorization to select veterinarians to import RHDV2 vaccines from Europe to administer to wild or captive native North American lagomorphs.
-In September 2021, the USDA-APHIS Center for Veterinary Biologics announced Emergency Use Authorization for an experimental (unlicensed) vaccine for RHDV2 to be distributed by Medgene Labs, a pharmaceutical provider located in South Dakota.
-Following compliance with state distribution and reporting requirements, this vaccine is available, as of February 2022, to licensed veterinarians in Pennsylvania, Washington D.C., and 42 other states.
-In Pennsylvania, the Medgene RHDV2 vaccine has only been approved for use in domestic lagomorphs.
+While no RHD vaccines are currently licensed for use in the United States, the USDA has issued Emergency Use Authorization to select veterinarians to import RHDV2 vaccines from Europe to administer to wild or captive native North American lagomorphs.
+More recently, Medgene Labs, a pharmaceutical provider in South Dakota, developed an RHDV2 vaccine that has also received Emergency Use Authorization.
+As of August 2022, this vaccine is available in 45 states and Washington D.C.

-Rabbit Hemorrhagic Disease Management in Pennsylvania
+Rabbit Hemorrhagic Disease Management by Pennsylvania Department of Agriculture